lxaw/KunOnYomiFrequency/README.md

 # KunOnYomiFrequency

-## Analyzing the most frequent readings of Kanji
+## Analyzing the possible readings of the most commonly used Kanji.

 ## :cinema: Video:
 *